owainlewis/emacs-color-themes/README.md

 # Emacs colour themes

-Emacs ports of the brilliant ST2 colour themes by Dayle Rees adapted slightly for Emacs.
+Emacs versions of a selection of the brilliant ST2 colour themes by Dayle Rees adapted slightly for Emacs.

 Most of them have been modified for my personal taste and Emacs setup.